<updated to the latest ACRA RFA Guidelines dated 30 Sep 2017>

 - hiring and training of employees

-ACRA is kind enough to give a sample AML/CFT policy in Annex A of the Guidelines for Registered Filing Agents.
-However, CSPs should not just use this per se but customise it according to its own existing procedures.
+ACRA is kind enough to give some guidances on AML/CFT policy in Annex A of the Guidelines for Registered Filing Agents.
+However, CSPs should not just use this per se but customise it according to their own existing procedures.

 What are the roles and responsibilities of the sole proprietor/partners/board of directors and management in preventing money laundering and terrorism financing?